Q. How are you a “Not For Profit” business?

 You may submit one song link only, to firstname.lastname@example.org.
 Do not attach music files unless instructed to do so after sending a link.
-If we feel that your song will help us with our mission we will offer you a contract and ask to hear more of what you have.
-If your song is close, but in need of further work we will give you feedback on what you need to do to get it released on our label.
-If your song is totally off topic we will send you a message letting you know we don't want to hear from you again.
+If we feel that your song will help us with our mission we will offer you a contract and/or ask to hear more of what you have.
+If your song is close, but in need of further work we will give you feedback on what you need to do to get it released.
+If your song is totally off topic you won't hear back from us.

 Q. How do your people on your label get paid?

-A. Each contract will be different, based on the number of people in our private group that worked on the song, but generally everyone who worked on a project will get an equal share.
+A. Each contract will be different, based on the number of people in our private group who worked on the song, but generally everyone who worked on a project will get an equal share for each job performed.
 A typical split may look something like this:

-Everyone getting paid must have a PayPal account, and payments are made at the end of each quarter that has a minimum gross amount of $50 available for disbursement.
+Everyone getting paid must have access to a PayPal account, and payments are made at the end of each quarter that has a minimum gross amount of $50 available for disbursement to that project.

-Upon initial release, the song is posted to our website to stream for free and download for free with the option of making a donation.
-As of the writing of this FAQ, donations have ranged from $0.00 to $100.00 for one song download, and have shown to be the best source of revenue for everyone who worked on a project.
+Upon initial release, the song is posted to our website to stream for free and download for a donation.
+As of the writing of this FAQ, donations have ranged from $2.00 to $200.00 for one song download, and have shown to be the best and fastest source of revenue for everyone who worked on a project.
 Average donations are $10 USD for one song.
 Not every song receives donations.
 Donations usually depend on the size and loyalty of the fan base and network of each team member.
 However, we have had some donations from total strangers who have no connection to the label or any of the team members on a particular project.

 Q. How do you promote the music of your artists?